 Myth #3: Multiprotocol Label Switching is the best way to ensure network performance

 Although Multiprotocol Label Switching can guarantee consistent latency and uptime, modern software-defined connectivity solutions can achieve the same results.
 These solutions determine routes, utilize redundant connections, and can automatically failover to new routes in case of network issues.
 Often the optimization provided by software-defined solutions meets or exceeds those provided by MPLS solutions… and does so at a fraction of the cost.

 Myth #4: MPLS vendors control a global network to connect me anywhere

 No telecom provider has a truly global network.
 Instead they rely on a web of partnerships to create connections across multiple regions.
 These partnerships lay in the background but form the necessary connections needed to provide an MPLS service between two locations.
 The same results can usually be accomplished (and even improved upon) by utilizing encrypted, internet-based tunnels created with modern networking software.

-While cloud and data center delivered applications have relied on MPLS to connect to customer environments for years, this technology has outlived its useful life.
+While cloud and data center delivered applications have relied on Multiprotocol Label Switching to connect to customer environments for years, this technology has outlived its useful life.
 The added expense, supporting solutions and lack of differentiated value have given every application provider a reason to look elsewhere.

-Software-defined networking solutions not only satisfy every MPLS use case, but provide far more advanced features and security improvements at a lower cost.
+Software-defined networking solutions not only satisfy every Multiprotocol Label Switching use case, but provide far more advanced features and security improvements at a lower cost.

-The myths and momentum of MPLS may be keeping it alive for now, as application providers re-examine the use of MPLS, its days are numbered.
+The myths and momentum surrounding MPLS may be keeping it alive for now, but as application providers re-evaluate its use, they are limiting its days.